-Management evaluated subsequent events and transactions that occurred after the balance sheet date through December 1, 2021, the date that the financial statements were issued.
-Based upon this review, management did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+Management evaluated subsequent events and transactions that occurred after the balance sheet date through December 17, 2021, the date that the financial statements were issued.
+Based upon this review, management did not identify any subsequent events that would have required adjustment or disclosure in the financial statements, except for changes to the Proposed Public Offering as disclosed in Note 3.